 Those rivers had held back the trading people for so long but the time of prosperity was coming.
 The traders were ready to expand around the world.
 And they needed the bridge-builders.
 They needed engineers to give them better ways to go.

-African startups negotiations with European investors tend to quickly deteriorate into marketplace haggling.
 The first bridge-builder saved her money from trading, and worked tirelessly on her bridge.
 She negotiated well at each step, getting the best price for wood and screws.
 But the bridge collapsed before it was ever complete.
 The wood and screws were of poor quality and her focus on conserving her savings had distracted her from engineering a solid structure.

 The second bridge-builder knew she could double her resources by working with the foreign road-layers, who had profits to invest.
 She negotiated with one road-layer after another, making sure that she would get the most profit from the tolls.
 But when her bridge was complete, the road-layer had no more money to continue his road, so the bridge lead nowhere.